FailAcademy/learning/adp-london/_slides/week-01/02-intro-to-react.md

 # Exercise 7

-Our app needs a couple more props.
+Our app needs a couple more components.
 First, create a `ToDoCount` component with a `number` prop to display the number of to-dos in the list **with** the word "todo" or "todos" displayed depending on how many items are present.

 Next, create a `ClearButton` component with `removeCompleted` prop.
 This component's prop will be set to function that will fire on the button's `onClick` event.